lgrcia/twirl/README.md

 poetry add twirl
 ```

----

 ## Example Usage

-twirl is designed to be complementary to the astropy package.
-It is used to compute a WCS from a set of stars detected in an image.
+*twirl* is designed to be complementary to the *astropy* package.
+It is used to compute a WCS by matching an image detected stars with catalog stars.
+To query the catalog stars, the center coordinates of the image must be known, as well as the size of the field of view.
+If not available, the latter can be computed using the known pixel scale of the detector.

-As a prerequisite, star detection and plate solving is suited for when the image center and field of view are known.

-In this case, the image center and field of view can be provided as a SkyCoord object and a Quantity object respectively.
+Hence, the process starts by extracting the image RA-DEC center equatorial coordinate and compute the instrument field of view

-Use any specified header that has been stored on the FITS primary HDU to obtain the center equatorial coordinate and field of view, for this example we will assum "RA" and "DEC" are the keywords for the center equatorial coordinate.

-### Setup

 ```python
 import numpy as np